nico-aero/Detox/docs/Guide.DevelopingWhileWritingTests.md

 ### Step 1: Build Your App in Debug

 Detox is going to need the executable for your app.
 This means we need to build it first.
-Since we want a build That’s connected to the live React Native packager (to update bundle changes), we’re going to need a *debug* build.
+Since we want a build that’s connected to the live React Native packager (to update bundle changes), we’re going to need a *debug* build.

 There are multiple ways to build your app, let’s find the alternative you like best: